ESPresense/ad-espresense-ips/README.md

+## ATTENTION: This has been replaced by this: https://github.com/ESPresense/ESPresense-companion

 # ESPresense - Ips Solver

 Appdaemon app that attempts to solve indoor position (x,y,z) with multiple ESPresense stations using multilateralization.